Naman01001/Using-Temporal-Fusion-Transformer-for-Multihorizon-forecasting/README.md

-# Using Temporal Fusion Transformer for Multihorizon Forecasting
+# Temporal Fusion Transformer for Multihorizon Forecasting

 This repository contains a complete pipeline for multi-horizon time-series forecasting using the **Temporal Fusion Transformer (TFT)**.
 To handle high-dimensional input features efficiently, the pipeline leverages deep **Autoencoders** for non-linear dimensionality reduction before feeding the processed data into the TFT model.